HimashaGallage/chatApplication/README.md

 # chatApplication

-A simple chat client and server.
+A simple chat client and server craeted for personal purpose. with  **Colyseus framework** and **Angular 7**.

-How to running locally:
+**How to run server application locally:**

-git clone
+1. Git clone
-cd

-cd client
+2. cd
-npm install
+3. npm install
-npm start
+4. npm start

+**How to run client application locally:**

+1. Git clone
-cd server
+2. cd
-npm install
+3. npm install
-npm start
+4. npm start